In this updated Wire review for 2022, we took a close look at the service to see if it’s worth your time.

 - Member roles

 Wire is truly a team collaboration tool.
 For a full view of the features packed into the Wire business-oriented plans, see the Pricing page.

-Wire personal version
+Wire free version

 Having tested out the Pro and Personal versions, I can see that the free plan can likely meet most of your needs.
 While the team collaboration features are limited, you can always upgrade to Pro if necessary.

 Wire review conclusion

 The free version of Wire has a lot going for it as a secure messaging app.
 The messaging service is strong and secure, with the personal edition of Wire riding on the business-oriented paid services.
 In September of 2019, it even got mentioned by Edward Snowden as one of two secure messaging services that he recommends for meaningful communication.

 However, the future of Wire (as a free tool for the masses) is less clear.
 Beginning in late 2017, Wire Swiss GmbH started moving more and more toward a corporate focus, and away from worrying about individual users.
 Then it was announced (in November 2019) that in February 2019 Wire had raised $8.2 million from Morpheus Ventures and moved its holding company to the United States.

 This triggered outrage from many privacy advocates, including Mr. Snowden, who tweeted,